Software-Essentials/Avalanche/README.md

 The NodeJS framework for creating APIs, Web platforms, App services, or fullstack solutions!
 No more structuring your Node projects over and over again.

+***IMPORTANT NOTE: THE CODE FOR THIS REPOSITORY WILL BE UPLOADED WITHIN A FEW DAYS.
+IT IS NOT AVAILABLE YET!***

 # Getting started